pycui/AIRO/README.md

 ## Tips
 1. Add structure to your document.

 Utilize titles, subtitles, headings in your document to make it well-structured.
-This often helps truncating your document into smaller pieces.
+In addition to help LLMs understand the internal structure and hierarchy of your document, this often helps truncating it into smaller pieces, which is common for AI-retrieval for long documents.

 2. Add metadata to your document directly if possible